Kerr County struggled to fund flood warnings. Under Trump, it's getting even harder

 Still, like many other communities around the country, Kerr County struggled to find a way to pay for it.
 They turned to the largest source available for most localities: funding from the Federal Emergency Management Agency (FEMA).

 Now, funding prospects for communities at risk are getting even more limited.
-The Trump Administration has frozen or cancelled billions of dollars dedicated to help communities prepare for disasters.
+The Trump administration has frozen or canceled billions of dollars dedicated to help communities prepare for disasters.
 Trump signed an executive order saying states should be responsible for funding disaster preparedness, instead of the federal government.

 "I think that's going to be a big gap to fill," says Christopher Steubing, executive director of the Texas Floodplain Management Association, which represents flood officials around the state.
 "FEMA has a reason to be around and they need to be there.
 There's a lot of programs that they engage with and oversee that communities rely on."

-In 2016, Kerr County officials noticed that counties nearby were putting in flood warning systems, designed to save lives.
-Thirteen people had died in extreme flooding in Wimberley County in 2015.
+In 2016, Kerr County officials noticed that communities nearby were putting in flood warning systems, designed to save lives.
+Thirteen people had died in extreme flooding in Wimberley, Texas in 2015.
 Kerr County faced the same risk.

 Officials knew that different sets of river gauges, which measure the height of the water, didn't feed into a centralized system.
 Some road crossings across the Guadalupe River didn't have adequate warnings.
 Other counties had installed warning sirens to alert residents when the river was flooding.